Cannabinoids + Terpenes 101

 The Unique Conditions of the Grow

-Like wine and it’s renowned terroir, cannabis is uniquely effected by the conditions of its growth.
+Like wine’s concept of terroir, cannabis is uniquely affected by the conditions of its growth.
 Two seeds, same strain, same species, grown in different ways, in different parts of the world, harvested in different ways, cured for different lengths of time… these seeds may grow into marijuana that effects the same person in two different ways.
-It’s important to know where your cannabis comes from.
-Dispensary marijuana is often top-notch.
-Growers in Colorado love their plants and I have never been disappointed with quality at any dispensary I have visited.
-Home grown marijuana totally depends on the performance of the grower.
-Durban Poison grown by my husband was abundant, hugely potent, with small nuggets and not a lot of frostiness.
-Durban Poison from my favorite dispensary is often huge nuggets, thick with frost, and less potent!

 Your Own Unique Chemistry

-It’s so important to keep our unique self and chemistry in mind when researching strains.
-There is always a margin for error and you know yourself best.
-Read strain reviews to your heart’s content, but remember that nothing is concrete, that you are as unique as the flower you smoke.
-Your own terrior if you will.
-To really begin understanding how marijuana effects you, it’s a lovely idea to start a strain journal.
-Just like wine notes, you would notate the strain name, source, smell and appearance, and then, how if makes you feel.
+To really begin understanding how marijuana affects you, it’s a lovely idea to start a strain journal.
+Just like wine notes, you would notate the strain name, source, smell and appearance, and then, how it makes you feel.
 In the end this little journal may be the key to you finally figuring out your perfect dosage.

 I hope this post helps to clarify some of the reasons cannabis makes us feel the way we feel.
 I wish you all the best of luck on your personal cannabis journey!
 As always, if you have any questions please feel free to contact me.
 Getting on my mailing list is a great way to do just that.
 You can just reply to my emails and BAM!
 We’ve got a direct line of communication!